-Programme code: ADVAGC Rationale for the Qualification
+Programme code: ADVAGC

 The purpose of this programme is to supply the agricultural industry with graduates who are competent as advisers to individuals and communities on best crop production practices and as entrepreneurs to create jobs in the sector.
 The programme also prepares students to be able to further their studies to higher qualifications in agriculture.